eniac/Flightplan/Wharf/README.md

 Where the `cfg_file` specifies the topology and initial state of mininet.

-The most complete topology at this time is defined in `bmv2/topologies/complete_topology.yml`

 Below is the snippet for an example of a simple one switch, two host toplogy.

 ``` yaml